 “When will this thing be over?”

 If you find yourself asking your attorney “are we THERE yet?,” you need to know whether the delay is being caused by your lawyer, the other party, the other lawyer, or just the process.
-This blog addresses the process of how long it takes to get divorced in Texas, based on the imprecise law of averages depending on whether you have kids, or property or both.
+This article addresses the process of how long it takes to get divorced in Texas, based on the imprecise law of averages depending on whether you have kids, property, or both.

 What is the fastest I can get divorced?

 The shortest divorce in the history of Texas under the current Family Code would be 61 days long because that is the current mandatory waiting period, or cooling off time one must wait in order to finalize.

 How long does it take to get divorced … with kids?

 The short answer is … long.